Traits That Can Develop If You've Been Unable To Meet Your Social Goals, And Which Can Hinder Your Further

 Making too many insecure, self-pitying statements

-This is mainly a matter of becoming aware of the bad verbal habit you've developed and making an effort to cut down on the number of self-deprecating statements you make.
-I can't give an exact guideline for how much it's okay to bring up your social problems, but in general realize people's memories last a long time.
-If you've told a friend you're unhappy with your looks a few weeks ago, they're not going to forget that information any time soon.
+This is mainly a matter of becoming aware of the bad verbal habit you've developed and making an effort to cut down on the number of self-deprecating comments you make.
+I can't give an exact guideline for how much it's okay to bring up your social problems, but in general realize people's memories last a while.
+If you've told a friend you're unhappy with your looks a few weeks ago, they're not going to forget it any time soon.
 If you mention it again they're going to think, "Yeah, you're self-conscious about your weight.
 I get it already."

 Of course, you should also try to improve your self-esteem and situational confidence to reduce your insecurities at their source.
 If your resting facial expression looks sad or insecure improving your confidence should clear it up.